enchant97/frameworks_and_languages_module/technical_report.md

 <h1>Welcome {username()}</h1>
 ```

 JSX makes it more readable for developers when writing dynamic HTML for a component as it looks very similar to HTML.
 JSX also allows for Solid's reactivity to be added directly into the JSX for a component.
-Unlike HTML it does not allow unclosed tags, this will ensure that there are less unexpected results from bugs.
+Unlike HTML it does not allow unclosed tags, this will ensure that there are less unexpected results.

 - [SolidJS JSX](https://www.solidjs.com/tutorial/introduction_jsx)